 Filters and char filters are applied in the order they are defined in the @AnalyzerDef annotation.
 Order matters!

 Some tokenizers, token filters or char filters load resources like a configuration or metadata file.
 This is the case for the stop filter and the synonym filter.
-If the resource charset is not using the VM default, you can explicitly specify it by adding a resource_charset parameter.

 Example 4.15.
 Use a specific charset to load the property file